AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

   * Open the repository in GitKraken and show the conflict view
   * Explain that "theirs" is on the top left, and "ours" is on the top right
   * Fix the conflict by ensuring only "ours" is in the output frame below
-  * Note that _could_ commit to resolve the merge conflict within GitKraken directly, but first we need to re-run the fixed script to update the PNG with the latest code!
+  * Note that we can commit to resolve the merge conflict within GitKraken directly, but first we need to re-run the fixed script to update the PNG with the latest code, and ensure that is part of the resolution.
-  Re-run to fix PNG, and conclude the merge.
+* Re-run script to fix PNG, and now we can `commit` the conflict fix and conclude the merge.

 ### Final punchlines of demo